GSA/FedRAMP-OllaLab-Lean/CONTRIBUTING.md

-# Contributing to OllaDeck
+# Contributing to OllaLab

-First off, thank you for considering contributing to OllaDeck!
-It's people like you that make OllaDeck such a great tool for the AI security community.
+First off, thank you for considering contributing to OllaLab!
+It's people like you that make OllaLab such a great tool for the AI security community.

 ## Why Contribute?

-OllaDeck is in dire need of contributions, especially in the areas of:
+OllaLab is in dire need of contributions, especially in the areas of:

 1. Red team tools for text-based generative AI
 2. Blue team tools for text-based generative AI